SGsubuuu-2322/MERN_LOGIN_APP_WITH_RESET_EMAIL/Readme.md

 # Welcome to MERN Login System

-Hello everyone, In this project, we are creating **MERN Stack App with Login System**.
+Hello everyone, In this project, I'm going to creating **MERN Stack App with Login System**.
-We will take a look at how to create login, registration, profile, reset password routes and send Mail from the Node.js backend application.

 ## Working with the Project